silksil/NOTES-CHEATSHEET/server/databases/mongooDB/relational-data.md

 module.exports = User;
 ```

-The main disadvantage is that queries becomes more difficult; have to create multiple queries.
+The main disadvantage is that queries becomes more difficult; we have to create multiple queries.